SafetyCulture/safetyculture-exporter/README.md

 Download the latest release from [iauditor-exporter/releases](https://github.com/SafetyCulture/iauditor-exporter/releases) and extract it to a directory on you machine.

 Open the terminal and navigate to the folder the archive was extracted to.
-Run `iauditor-exporter --help` to make sure your installation was successful.
+Run `./iauditor-exporter --help` to make sure your installation was successful.

 ### Quick Start